LA's First Municipal Power Pole

 (1958)* - View showing the old streetcar tracks being torn up on Piedmont Avenue.
 LADWP's first installed power pole remains standing in its original location on the corner of Piedmont Ave and N. Figueroa St.

-The original Classical Revival style Arroyo Seco Branch Library building was replaced by another library building in 1960 and then again in 2003.
+The Arroyo Seco Branch Library and its surroundings changed over time.
+The original 1914 Classical Revival building was replaced in 1960 and again in 2003.

 (2016)* - View looking at the southwest corner of Piedmont Avenue and N. Figueroa Street showing LA’s First Municipal installed power pole as it appears today.
 Click HERE to see more in First Electricity in Los Angeles